jkasimotto/Aerial-Image-Segmentation/preprocessing/README.md

-# Preprocessing Rareplanes Synthetic Data
+# Preprocessing RarePlanes Synthetic Data
-This script reads in the synthetic masks provided by Rareplanes, converts the mask to a binary mask where black = background and white = planes, then tiles the image into smaller segment.
+This script reads in the synthetic masks provided by RarePlanes, converts the mask to a binary mask where black = background and white = planes, then tiles the image into smaller segment.
 Tiles with no planes are filtered out

 ## Usage
 The script has one mandatory argument with is 'path'.
-This is the path to a directory which contains the necessary synthetic data from Rareplanes.
+This is the path to a directory which contains the necessary synthetic data from RarePlanes.
 The directory should have the following
 structure:
 ```text
 path/to/dir